worthingtonjg/Sort2019/Blazor/Readme.md

 I have created a modified starting point to simplify some of the steps so that the presentation would go smoother and be compressed to an hour and a half.
 If you are trying to follow my version of this walk-through you may want to use my starting point, otherwise use theirs.

+I am also using a preview version of Blazor and Visual Studio 2019, so you may be better off taking the code directly from the workshop link above, since they will likely keep it updated as Blazor moves forward.

 https://github.com/worthingtonjg/Sort2019/blob/master/Blazor/00-Starting-point.zip

 ### Powerpoint